 I once read somewhere: nothing motivates like success.
-It is often the desire to succeed, to derive joy from attainment of a goal and the benefits from such achievement that drive individuals to persist and persevere, to toil and tolerate.
+It is often the desire to succeed, to derive joy from the attainment of a goal, and the benefits from such achievement that drive individuals to persist and persevere, to toil and tolerate.
 As a race, we are designed to feel motivated by thinking about the end result.

 You tell someone they are hired for a job paying them one hundred grand a year and they immediately start visualizing saving or spending that money, they start planning, they start imagining themselves in the office, speaking to co-workers and the rest of it.
 It is natural.
 Steadily, these thoughts become part of one’s expectations.
 If what they thought varies greatly from what they actually get, they are disappointed.
-They set a goal for themselves, the next target and they give themselves a time frame.
-So far so good.
+They set a goal for themselves, the next target, and they give themselves a time frame.
+So far, so good.

-Whenever embarking on a new venture though, the primary difference between success and failure is the motivation to persist, to stay motivated.
+Whenever embarking on a new venture, though, the primary difference between success and failure is the motivation to persist, to stay motivated.

 A winner chooses to carry on.
-When people ask me questions around meditation, changing their habits, about self-realization and so forth, the one common question I get is: How long will it take?
+When people ask me questions around meditation, changing their habits, about self-realization, and so forth, the one common question I get is: How long will it take?
 This is my focus today.
 Let me share a little story with you.

 An elderly monk was en route to an ancient temple in the mountains.
 Traveling on foot, he had been on this pilgrimage for nearly two months now.
 In the spirit of a monk, he carried with him no possessions except his alms-bowl and a set of robes.
 He would simply stop whenever he felt like resting and beg for food whenever he was hungry.

 One step at a time, he traveled over two thousand kilometers.
-Finally, the tall mountain with a temple like a crown on its head was visible from a distance.
+Finally, the tall mountain with a temple-like a crown on its head was visible from a distance.
 A feeling of relief, a surge of joy, a sense of accomplishment rose up his spine.

 A further few steps and he saw an old woman working in the fields.
 He stopped and said, “How long will it take me to reach the temple at the top of the mountain?”

-The old woman turned around to face him, gave him an indifferent stare, shrugged and went back to sowing the seeds in the ground.
+The old woman turned around to face him, gave him an indifferent stare, shrugged, and went back to sowing the seeds in the ground.
 The monk thought it was highly unusual because he knew most villagers to be warm people.
 Perhaps the woman did not hear, he thought.
 Pointing in the direction of the temple, he repeated, “How long will it take me to reach that shrine?”

-The woman gave the same reaction again, this time, she softly growled too.
+The woman gave the same reaction again; this time, she softly growled too.
 The monk asked his question one more time only to get the same response.
 He concluded that the old woman was deaf.
 A little disappointed, he resumed walking towards the mountain.

 “It’ll take you eight hours,” a voice yelled from behind.
 It was the old woman.

 Intrigued, the monk walked back to her and said, “I don’t get it.
-I asked you three times and you did not answer me.
+I asked you three times, and you did not answer me.
 Now that I was on my way, you called me from behind to tell me the distance.”

 “I’m not telling you the distance, Master.
-I’m simply telling you how long will it take you,” she spoke, “when you asked me earlier you were standing still.
+I’m simply telling you how long it will take you,” she spoke, “when you asked me earlier, you were standing still.
 How could have I answered your question without knowing how fast you walk!
-As for the distance, from here it’s a trek of twenty miles.”
+As for the distance, from here, it’s a trek of twenty miles.”

 There you are!
 There is no absolute answer to how long it will take you.
-It depends on multiple factors and your pace is only one of them.
+It depends on multiple factors, and your pace is only one of them.
 More often than not, it is just about staying course and persisting and staying motivated.
 We all know the hare and the tortoise classic.